 2) CollegeBoard SAT® Student Score Report or The ACT® Student Report (finalists will be required to furnish official transcripts of these scores).
 If both SAT® and ACT® scores are submitted, only the SAT® score will be considered.

-4) A letter from the applicant to the HCPA Scholarship Awards Committee outlining his/her school and citizenship accomplishments and objectives for the future.
+4) A letter from the applicant to the HCPA Scholarship Awards Selection Committee outlining his/her school and personal accomplishments along with goals/objectives for the future.

 Applicants who entered the military immediately following high school and have been honorably discharged should attach a separate page describing their military experience including duties, skills learned, and awards received.
 Honorably discharged veterans may use their commanding officer’s letter as the required letter of recommendation if desired.